 There are other options regarding diabetes treatment along with fenugreek.
 To maintain high-quality life with a diabetes diagnosis, you need to keep your blood glucose at normal levels.

-In order to aid your body to maintain the healthy blood sugar levels, you need to make few lifestyle changes, such as:
+In order to aid your body to maintain healthy blood sugar levels, you need to make few lifestyle changes, such as:

-Taking proper medication can help you keep the blood glucose at healthy levels.
-Medications can help control your body’s use and creation of insulin.
+Taking proper medication can help you keep your blood glucose at healthy levels.
+Medications can help control your body’s use and the creation of insulin.

 Consult your doctor in case you have any questions about diabetes drugs.
-This herb comes with risks as other different herbs that reduce the blood sugar.
+This herb comes with risks as other different herbs that reduce blood sugar.

 Fenugreek can lead to too-low blood glucose levels (hypoglycemia) if you take it alongside the prescribed drugs for diabetes.
 As a result, you might need to change your dose of anti-diabetic medication.